abejburton/ML_econometrics/README.md

 Problem set code is all written by me.
 Class work code is a mixture of my code and course materials written by Dr. Frandsen.

-These jupyter notebooks give a great overiew of machine learning techniques and demonstrates how to use them in economic research for handling instrumental variables, feature generation, and heterogeneous treatment effects.
+These jupyter notebooks give a great overiew of machine learning techniques and demonstrate how to use them in economic research for handling instrumental variables, feature generation, and heterogeneous treatment effects.